ciaranodonnell/ciaranodonnell.github.io/_posts/2020-02-07-occasionally-connected-servers.markdown

 Getting data on demand means tying the reliability of the system together, like a distributed monolith, so it's all up or all down.
 For this reason it's arguably better to have microservices cache the data they need from other bounded contexts.
 This gives us the problem that we need to keep that data in sync with the rest of the system.
 We have solved that problem well with Event Driven Systems.

+Event Driven systems use events to publish

-### Local Microservices
+#### Local Microservices
 So using Event Driven principles with message oriented middleware, its possible that we can create microservices and deploy them in our remote locations.

 ![High Level View of Microservices style.
 Services deployed centrally and remote, connected through Message Brokers and the internet](/images/occasionally-connected-servers/microservices-high-level-view.png)

-Experiences deployed in the remote locations will always use their services through synchronous APIs or messaging on their local message broker.
+Experiences deployed in the remote locations will always use their local services through synchronous APIs or messaging on their local message broker.
 This simplifies their development as they can now assume that they are always online due to a reliable local area network.

-##
+The local services will synchronize the data and transactions with the centralized cloud version of the services.
+They will do this through the publication of events which can flow up to the central services across the connected message broker platform.
+The central services can receive and process these events and keep the central databases up to date.

-## Independent Deployments
+### Independent Deployments

 One of the other principles of microservices is 'Independence'.
 Microservices should be able to be deployed and scaled independently from each other.
+This is facilitated by having clear boundaries and interfaces between the services to reduce coupling.
+When we build our Event Driven services in Business Oriented groups we can get this independence by treating out Events as our contracts.
+Our Message Broker becomes our service discovery platform, removing the temporal coupling of synchronous calls and the configuration coupling of having to know the address of other services.

+With that lower coupling we should be able to deploy services independently, allowing our product teams to work at their own pace and delivery functionality as soon as it's ready.

+This will provide a big benefit for our distributed deployments.
+We will be able to deploy smaller components, which means the bit transfer over the network will be shorter, the install should be faster, and we should be able to do this with little to no downtime.

-### Containers and Orchestration
+#### Containers and Orchestration

+Getting our small components copied to each of our remote locations, installed, and up and running is a challenge on it's own.
+Luckily it's actually similar to the challenge we have getting our code from developer machines up to the cloud and running.
-It's increasingly common to solve this deployment problem with Containers.
+It's increasingly common to solve this deployment problem with Containers and Container Orchestration.

-#### Containers at the Edge
+Running a Container Orchestrator in our remote locations can give us many benefits.
+If our development teams can publish their microservies as images to a registry, we can get our orchestrator to:
+1. Automatically download new copies of images
+2. Start our new images
+3. Health check our new images
+4. Turn off the old images
+5. Keep a minimum number of instances running across our remote machines
+6. Report the health status of our remote clusters to our central locations

+All of those tasks would be quite a bit of work for us to implement manually.
+We should be able to run all of our remote infrastructure in containers too, from our databases to our message brokers.

-## DevOps at Geographical Scale
+### DevOps at Geographical Scale

 ### Monitoring and Observability